A Hershey’s Fillows review was bound to happen at some point for Midnight Snack.

 Preparation: Above Average

 I wouldn’t want to eat these for breakfast since they’re so sugary, but they make for a great snack at any other time of the day.
-If you can find a box at the local Dollar Tree, it’s a good substitute for your usual $3.29 cereal (with half the amount).
+If you can find a box at the local Dollar Tree, it’s a good substitute for your usual $3.29 grocery chain cereal.